Rural Homes

 Lime Mortars, Renders, and Plasters

-Lime-based mortars, renders, and plasters form the foundation of appropriate repair.
+Lime-based mortars, renders, and plasters are the foundation of appropriate repair.

 Non-hydraulic lime (lime putty) offers maximum breathability and flexibility.
 It sets only by absorbing CO2, making it ideal for internal plasterwork and soft substrates like cob.